 Oaxaca, the land of mole and Day of the Dead festivities, is a must-see destination for foodies and people craving traditional Mexican culture.
 If you’re looking for a hostel in downtown Oaxaca, you’ve likely come across Selina.
 I spent two weeks there and wanted to share my Selina Oaxaca review so you have all the information I wish I had before I traveled.

-My review is entirely unbiased and showcases both the good and not so good.
-Selina didn’t offer me anything in exchange for a review…in fact, they don’t even know I’m writing this.
+My review is entirely unbiased and showcases both the good and not-so-good.
+Selina didn’t offer me anything in exchange for a review—they don’t even know I wrote this.

 Note: This post contains affiliate links.
 If you make a purchase, we might make a small commission at no extra cost to you.